JuliaFinance/Currencies.jl/doc/install.rst

   julia> Monetary(:USD, 314)
   3.14 USD

-  julia> convert(Monetary{:USD, Int, 4}, 1)
+  julia> Monetary{:USD, Int, 4}(10000)
   1.0000 USD

-Note in particular that last one!
-The second argument to :class:`Monetary`, if provided, should be an integer value.
-Avoid this constructor if possible.
+Note in particular that last two!
+The second argument to :class:`Monetary`, if provided, should be an integer value, and similarly the argument to the inner constructor is also expected to be an integer.
+These constructors can be difficult to understand and should be avoided where possible.

 .. warning::